Protected: Toolkit: Parks for Nature & People – Planning, Designing and Managing Periurban Parks

 The Victoria-Gasteiz Green Belt has linked urban parks and agricultural natural areas, with a noticeable increase in biodiversity.
 At the same time, new outdoor leisure and environmental education activities have been developed.

-Promoting Biodiversity - Conservation and monitoring of snake populations
+Promoting Biodiversity in Arche de la Nature Periurban Park (Le Mans) - Conservation and monitoring of snake populations

 The Arche de la Nature Periurban Park is composed almost entirely of plains or wood.
 It includes also some bush areas.
 The Park has the willingness to study and promote these rich areas and for this reason, they set up a partnership to help conserve snakes.

 Pond management for the conservation of amphibians in Collserola Natural Park - Barcelona